 Fedora i18n.
 Where they covered some interesting topics like Langpacks auto-installation, libpinyin-2, Emoji, ibus, Glibc locales, Flatpak i18n, and others.
 Jens shared some ideas around Dynamic locale switching, Separation of translations (workflow and packaging) and Multilingual configuration (fallback, fonts).

-And here came my talk on
+And here come my talk on

 Introduction to Transtats.
 Tool to track translation progress of packages across releases.
 You can find slides here.
 This was followed by l10n talk by Pravin Satpute, Alex Eng and Jean-Baptiste.
 Alex demo’d Jenkins-Zanata plugin.
 Jean makes us feel what processes are required to make fedora localization community a better place.
 Thank you Jean!